xieweiAlex/English_Learning/words/2023/words-March.md

+cubby
+I expect to see you back here, pronto!
+A sharp overhang of rock gave them cover.
+A balcony overhangs the door below it.

+You're up.
+I call dibs.

 Welsh thinks programming is **on the cusp of** changing from a job that humans do, to one that robots will do, thanks to technologies like ChatGPT and Copilot.